Data on other deliveries comprise the following:

 - other miscellaneous products - Expert Group on Timber & Trade Statistics estimates and

-- exports of roundwood and chips - harvesting companies and Forest Service.
+- exports of roundwood and chips - companies believed to export roundwood and/ or chips and Forest Service (for exports from Northern Ireland).

 The figures, which previously covered Great Britain only, were extended in 2004 to include Northern Ireland.
 Figures for exports prior to 2004 relate to Great Britain only.